Timendus/chip-8-bad-apple/README.md

 compressed to an over 50% compression rate.
 Or in other words: it made the video over twice as small.

-But still, at this stage I could only store 1800 frames of the 6562 total, while leaving us some space for the music.
-And that at a lower frame rate of 15 frames per second.
+But still, at this stage I could only store the video up to frame 1800 of the 6562 total, while leaving us some space for the music.
+And that at a lower frame rate of 15 frames per second (I thought, see below 😉).

 Now there were roughly three directions we could take this in:
-1. Reduce the frame rate even more, to around 5 frames per second; or
+1. Reduce the frame rate even more; or
 2. Reduce the image size to about a third of `lores`; or
 3. Start looking into better ways to compress the video, specifically lossy video codecs.